This saucy and tender Instant Pot BBQ Chicken is a dream for meal prep, barbecue dinners, baked potatoes, salads, and more!

 - Tools needed to make this recipe:

-- Other Instant Pot and Ninja Foodi recipes you'll love:
+- More Instant Pot and Ninja Foodi recipes:

 This pressure cooker BBQ chicken recipe is...